cyril279/cyril279.github.io/microOS.md

 - [As a server](#as-a-server)

 ## As a desktop PC
-Aeon was the original goal (rolling-release AND immutable OS), but my older hardware forces Aeon to use "fallback FDE mode" which requires a passphrase on each boot, which is NOT okay for a family-friendly-living-room PC.
+Aeon was the original goal (also rolling-release AND immutable OS), but my older hardware forces Aeon to use "fallback FDE mode" which requires a passphrase on each boot, which is NOT okay for a family-friendly-living-room PC.
 A slightly customized MicroOS is the easy next-best choice.

 ### Overview